Copper and gold concentrate

 ElectraNet executed a transmission connection agreement with OZ Minerals to provide 55MW of electricity for 20 years.
 Ventia was responsible for the design, capital works and procurement of the associated transmission line and substation, under a contract with ElectraNet.

-A joint venture of AUSENCO and Downer provided a capital and operationally efficient plant.
+A joint venture of AUSENCO and Downer provided capital and an operationally efficient plant.

 KBR was selected to provide project management services for the project in October 2017.